Konamiman/Sjasm/README.txt

 Macro's
 =======
 The MACRO pseudo-op defines a macro.
 It should be followed by the name of the macro, optionally followed by the parameters.
 The following lines will be stored as the macro-body until an ENDM pseudo-op is encountered.
 Macro's have to be defined before their use.

+See also "Compass compatibility mode" to see the Compass format for macros.

 Macro without parameters:
   MACRO ADD_HL_A